isomerpages/moe-chungchenghighyis/_our-cca/CCA/CCA.md

 **3.1 CCA Carnival**
 CCA Open House will be held on Friday of Term 1 Week 1.

 CCA booths will be set up in Indoor Sports Courts, MPH, MPR, and the Parade Square.
 Upper Secondary&nbsp;CCA leaders will be tasked to promote or pitch their CCAs to the Sec 1 students.
-As they share more information to new students, they will encourage them to register for the CCA and attend the auditions or selections held over the next 2 weeks.&nbsp;
+As they share more information to new students, they will encourage them to register for the CCA and attend the auditions or selections held over the next 3 weeks.&nbsp;

 **3.2 CCA Selection Process**
 Students may choose to go for auditions, selection trials and interviews conducted by the various CCAs.
-The schedule of the&nbsp;selection events, held during Term 1 Week 2 to 3, will be published on our school website.
+The schedule of the&nbsp;selection events, held during Term 1 Week 2 to 4, will be published on our school website.

 Students are strongly advised to be selected for only&nbsp;ONE&nbsp;CCA (~6 hours a week).

-Sec 1 students will also be required to indicate their Top 3 choices of CCA via FormSG (see Table 1).
-In the unfortunate event, where any student is not selected by any CCA trials, his or her inputs of Top 3 CCA choices (via FormSG) will be considered for the allocation of his/her CCA.
+Sec 1 students will also be required to indicate their Top 3 choices of CCA via ALL Ears Form (see *Table 1*).
+In the unfortunate event, when any student is not selected by any CCA trials, his or her inputs of Top 3 CCA choices will be considered for the allocation of his/her CCA.
 However, the allocation will be based on the CCA vacancies available.

 The complete CCA selection process is illustrated in Figure 1 below.